harshafrombubble/create-x-search/README.md

 - The application requires an active internet connection
 - Some features use web scraping, which may be affected by website changes
 - API rate limits may apply for OpenAI services
+- Never commit your `secrets.toml` file to version control

 ## Contributing